timothyakintayo/Cafe-Sales-Analysis/README.md

 - [Limitations](#limitations)

 ### Introduction
-Justus Café is experiencing mixed payment adoption across different transaction values, with heavy cash usage leading to long queues during peak hours.
+Justus Café was bleeding revenue at the register.
+Cash transactions dominated high-value purchases (33%), creating bottlenecks during peak hours and limiting transaction throughput.
+I analyzed 10,000 sales records to find where money was being left on the table and built the roadmap to capture it.
 By analyzing customer payment behaviors, item preferences, and sales trends, this project provides actionable insights to:
 - Improve transaction efficiency
 - Enhance customer experience
 - Identify upselling and revenue optimization opportunities